Stealthhy7512/swipeline-task/README.md

 ## Created by Kaan Yazici

-A simple Tweet analyzer tool written in Next.js.
-Used OpenAI as main prompting tool.
+A simple Tweet analyzer tool written in *Next.js*.
+Used *Google Gemini* as main prompting tool.

 ### How it works?
 1. A *Twitter* / *X* compliant URL is entered to the input field.
-A simple Zod validator checks if its a valid URL.
+A simple `Zod` validator checks if its a valid URL.
 2. Then that URL is parsed for its *tweet id* only if it's of correct format.
 A regex matcher checks for a valid *Twitter* URL.
 3. Then, through `Twitter API`, Tweet contents are pulled.